 One of my favorite things on TV when it comes to food is Rick Bayless’ fabulous PBS show “Mexico – One Plate at a Time.”
 Not only does Bayless have a bottomless energy and enthusiasm for traditional, authentic Mexican food, he also provides fascinating historical and educational commentary about Mexico’s culture and traditions, while creating mouthwatering dishes that cause me to enviously stare at the screen.
 He is so fantastic at describing the tastes and smells of his cooking that you can almost taste and smell it yourself.
 Enough said, the guy’s a genius.

-1 pound of small shrimp (about 40) (We always buy the small bag of frozen raw shrimp at Walmart; inexpensive and easy to cook, because they are already de-veined and peeled.)
+1/2 to 1 pound of small shrimp (at least 40) (We like to buy a small to medium bag of frozen raw shrimp at Aldi.
+They’re inexpensive and easy to cook, because they are already de-veined and peeled.)

 1/2 cup chopped onion